 Does this mean that atheists have searched the Universe and concluded that there is no God to be found?
 No – they have not searched the Universe.
 Their position is a rationalistic one rather than an evidential one.
 Atheists arrive at their conclusion by reasoning.
 It goes like this.

 The fundamental argument used by Antony Flew, Britain’s foremost atheist in the 20th century, and used in many debates ever since, is that if God is all powerful and all good, then why do evil and suffering exist?
 Either it means that God is not all powerful or that He is not all good.
 As evil and suffering exist, this proves that God does not exist.

 No – it does not.
 What it does prove is that atheists intuitively know that God must be both all powerful and all good.
 They acknowledge in their reasoning that God cannot be one without the other.

-For the more theologically literate, this is the modern, practical use of Anselm’s ontological argument.
+For the more theologically literate, this is the modern, practical application of Anselm’s ontological argument.

 The problem with this atheist reasoning is that the atheist does not believe in the devil as the source of evil.
 They blame God for the devil’s work.
 A simple mistake in their reasoning.